Pereingo/statsd-csharp-client/README.md

 Installation
 ------------

-Once the first release is completed, you will be able to get it from NuGet.
-For now you can get the source from here and build it.
+Grab the [package from NuGet](https://nuget.org/packages/DogStatsD-CSharp-Client/), or get the source from here and build it yourself.

 Usage via the static Metrics class:
 -----------------------------